ory/web/src/pages/blog/keto-zanzibar-evolution.md

 object Z".
 But ACLs can become much more complex for example "set of users X has the relation Y to object Z", while this set of users is defined as another relation tuple.
-So ACLs can contain other ACLs, for example to define that a set of users that can modify a document is made up of the users that have been granted rights to view that specific document as well as those who have viewing permissions for the whole folder of documents.
+So ACLs can contain other ACLs, for example to define that a set of users that can view a document is made up of the users that have been granted rights to modify that specific document as well as those who have viewing permissions for the whole folder of documents.

 ## Low latency and high availability

-> "Delay is as dangerous as the wrong answer." - _Frank Herbert, Dune_
+> ”Delay is as dangerous as the wrong answer.” - _Frank Herbert, Dune_

 Access control systems need to be secure, consistent and flexible enough to meet the myriad of user demands.